the Cake: Guidelines for the Decorator

 used with a mocha buttercream and an example of color would be

-sure all cut layers are even, and evenly grained.
+sure all the cut cake layers are even, and evenly grained.
 If one cut layer

 for one of your tiers seems to be very porous, has a crack or a hole